floweredscarf/su25/about.md

 been satisfactory.
 You must complete all coursework before the drop deadline to be considered for an incomplete grade.
 Per university policy, you will **not** be able to request for an incomplete on assignments that were involved in academic misconduct.
 For more information, please email the instructors.

-There are a total of 24 graded lab exercises, each worth 2 points.
+There are a total of 21 graded lab exercises, each worth 2 points.
-Thus, while the total point value for labs is 48 points, lab grades are capped at 45 points.
-This means that you can miss up to 3 points on labs without penalty.
-In other words, getting more than 45 points on lab is equivalent to getting 45 points for your lab score.
+Thus, while the total point value for labs is 48 points, lab grades are capped at 40 points.
+This means that **you can miss up to 1 lab without penalty**.
+In other words, getting more than 40 points on lab is equivalent to getting 40 points for your lab score.

 For the theoretical lab sections, you will need to attend 5 out of the total 6 in order to recieve full attendance credit.